 Coal is classified into four main types, or ranks: anthracite, bituminous, subbituminous, and lignite.
 The ranking depends on the types and amounts of carbon the coal contains and on the amount of heat energy the coal can produce.
 The rank of a coal deposit is determined by the amount of pressure and heat that acted on the plants over time.

 Anthracite contains 86%–97% carbon and generally has the highest heating value of all ranks of coal.
 Anthracite accounted for less than 1% of the coal mined in the United States in 2018.
 All of the anthracite mines in the United States are in northeastern Pennsylvania.
 In the United States, anthracite is mainly used by the metals industry.

 Bituminous coal contains 45%–86% carbon.
 Bituminous coal in the United States is between 100 million and 300 million years old.
-Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for about 46% of total U.S. coal production in 2017.
+Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for about 47% of total U.S. coal production in 2018.
 Bituminous coal is used to generate electricity and is an important fuel and raw material for making coking coal or use in the iron and steel industry.
 Bituminous coal was produced in at least 19 states in 2019, but five states accounted for about 75% of total bituminous production: West Virginia (27.5%), Pennsylvania (14.0%), Illinois (13.5%), Kentucky (10.6%), and Indiana (9.3%).